Avenue Louise: World War II

 During World War II, following the German invasion of Belgium, Brussels was occupied by the German military.
 The Nazi security organisation, the Sicherheitspolizei-Sicherheitsdienst (Sipo-SD), of which the Gestapo was a part, set up their Brussels headquarters on the Avenue Louise.
 They occupied numbers 347, 418, 453 and 510; initially their headquarters were at number 453, in the Résidence Belvédère.

 On 20 January 1943, Baron Jean de Sélys Longchamps, a Brussels-born fighter pilot in the Royal Air Force, mounted a solo attack on the headquarters at number 453.
-Benefiting from the wide avenues, and the large height of the apartment block relative to the neighbouring buildings, he flew his Hawker Typhoon at a low altitude straight towards the building, firing the plane's 20 mm cannons, before returning to England.
+Benefitting from the wide avenues, and the large height of the apartment block relative to the neighbouring buildings, he flew his Hawker Typhoon at a low altitude straight towards the building, firing the plane's 20 mm cannons, before returning to England.
 Following this attack, the SD moved their headquarters to number 347.
-The cellars at this address were used to detain and interrogate captured members of the Belgian resistance.
-The torture which took place there brought the Avenue Louise's name considerable infamy at the time.
+The cellars at this address were used to detain and interrogate captured members of the Belgian Resistance.
+The torture that took place there brought the Avenue Louise's name considerable infamy at the time.
 A monument to Baron de Selys Longchamps now stands in front of number 453.